cbeauhilton/beauhilton.com/site/wants.md

 and is plenty powerful for a simple website.

 Happy to receive any funds to support this going forward.

+## \*.beauhilton.com

+There are a bunch of services I would love to add to my website.

+E.g.
+[AudioBookShelf](https://github.com/advplyr/audiobookshelf) could be audiobooks.beauhilton.com,
+[Kavita](https://wiki.kavitareader.com/en) could be books.beauhilton.com,
+[Nextcloud](https://github.com/nextcloud/all-in-one#nextcloud-all-in-one) could be cloud.beauhilton.com,
+etc.

+Would ideally use a little independent server space for each of these, e.g. a Linode.

 ## Amazon